Blade Runner

 Trivia: Originally, Tyrell's death scene had a twist: Baty was going to rip open his head, revealing it was full of wires, gears, and synthetic parts.
 Sebastian would then lead Baty to another room where the real Tyrell would be lying in state, having died years ago and leaving a replicant of himself in charge of his business.
 This would also explain why Tyrell asked Deckard to VK Rachel instead of him, and also why he was so interested in knowing if the VK test could detect custom-made replicants.

 Trivia: The square-shaped whiskey glasses Deckard is shown drinking from are Arnolfo Di Cambio brand, Cibi style double old fashioneds.
-They've since reappeared in multiple other sci-fi universes (such as Star Trek) and are still manufactured for sale to this day.
+They've since reappeared in multiple other sci-fi universes (such as Star Trek and the Battlestar Galactica reboot) due to their unique, futuristic design.
+They're even still manufactured for sale to this day.

 More mistakes in Blade Runner